 EU and overseas students won’t normally be able to claim living support through SAAS or other UK public funding bodies.
 You should contact the relevant authority in your country to find out if you’re eligible to receive support.

-We aim to be as flexible as possible and offer a wide range of payment methods - including the option to pay fees by installments.
+We aim to be as flexible as possible and offer a wide range of payment methods - including the option to pay fees by instalments.

 After you graduate

 As a Masters graduate in criminology, you’ll have the opportunity to pursue a number of career routes in the public, private and voluntary sectors.

 Graduates in criminology can go onto roles in the police, prison service, probation and community justice, courts, human rights advocacy, youth work, women’s justice and recovery services, victim support, surveillance, intelligence services, services for individuals or families affected by drug use, drug policy and information organisations and various charities and social enterprises.
 With a combination of specialist theoretical and methodological knowledge, as well as critical-analytical skills, our course is also a great platform for those considering research and policy-related roles.

 Boost your employability by studying at Scotland’s top-rated university for criminology (The Guardian University Guide 2019).